scholvin/blog/content/posts/about.md

 Nuts and bolts: I'm trying to do this fast, light, and cheap.
 It's a static site powered by [Hugo](https://gohugo.io) featuring the [Vitae](https://github.com/dataCobra/hugo-vitae) theme.
 The web server is [lighttpd](https://www.lighttpd.net/) and I use [GoAccess](https://goaccess.io/) to look at the log files once in a while.
-It's homed in lovely Oregon, USA, under the benevolent gaze of the world's richest man.
+Hosting is by [DigitalOcean](https://digitalocean.com).
 I'm not using any trackers or cookies or beacons or any other creepy shit that might follow you around the internet.
 Let's just keep this between us.

-<span style='font-size: smaller;'>last update: 2025-01-12</span>
+<span style='font-size: smaller;'>last update: 2025-03-04</span>